BrianAckerman/staff-manager/readme.md

 2. Activate the plugin through the 'Plugins' menu in WordPress.
 3. Visit the 'Staff Members' section in your admin dashboard to add or edit staff entries.

+*src folder contains VUE source files.
+Use only for development purposes.

 ## Usage

 **Adding a Staff Member**: